Angel on My Shoulder (1946) starring Paul Muni, Claude Rains, Anne Baxter

 Review of Angel on My Shoulder

 Angel on My Shoulder is, in short, an excellent film, with excellent acting.
-Paul Muni is one of those actors who is totally submerged in his role, and does an excellent job.
-Here, he’s a gangster who’s been murdered by his partner – and sent to Hell.
-And he’s surprised by an offer from the Devil himself.
+Paul Muni is one of those actors who is totally submerged in his role.
+And he does an excellent job.
+Here, he’s a gangster who’s been murdered by his partner.
+And sent to Hell.
+The Devil himself surprises him with an offer.

 The Devil, aka.
 Nick, is played by Claude Rains, another great actor.
 Many people have portrayed the Devil on film, but nobody has done it better than here.
 Claude Rains.
 He portrays the Devil as a sly, manipulative, smooth person … who is only trying to help the gangster.
 And, is fascinating to watch.